zdharma-continuum/zinit/README.md

 ### Ignoring Compdefs

-If you want to ignore compdefs provided by some plugins and snippets, place their load commands before commands loading other plugins and snippets, and issue `zplugin cdclear`:
+If you want to ignore compdefs provided by some plugins or snippets, place their load commands before commands loading other plugins or snippets, and issue `zplugin cdclear`:

 ```sh
 source ~/.zplugin/bin/zplugin.zsh